kgiusti/dispatch-tester/benchmarks/clients/src/README.txt

 sender and receiver clients for benchmarking.

-These clients are designed to send and receive as fast as possible.
-The sender's rate is only limited by the amount of credit that has been granted to it.
+The sender and receiver clients are designed to transfer messages as fast as possible.
+The sender client's rate is only limited by the amount of credit that has been granted to it.
+The blocking-sender sends a single message at a time, blocking until the terminal outcome is received before sending the next message.

 'credit stalls' - count the number of times the sender has stopped sending due to running out of credit.
 This is expected as the sender